privacytools/blog.privacytools.io/collections/_posts/2019-08-29-adding-custom-doh-resolvers-to-dnscloak.md

 ![](/assets/img/2019-08-24-dnscloak/cz-nic-doh.png){: .w-100}

-Next, find one of the IPv4 addresses of the DoH resolver in any of the Windows, macOS, or Linux setup sections, and copy one of them (in this case, `193.17.47.1` or `185.43.135.1`).
+Next, find the IPv4 addresses of the DoH resolver in any of the Windows, macOS, or Linux setup sections, and copy one of them (in this case, `193.17.47.1` or `185.43.135.1`).

 ![](/assets/img/2019-08-24-dnscloak/cz-nic-ips.png){: .w-50}